 Sarah Ann, 1898

 James and Ruth had another son, John, who was born in Golborne in 1894 and was baptised at St Thomas, Golborne in 1896.
-He isn’t mentioned in the bible and I haven’t been able to find him in the 1901 census, which suggests that he might have died some time between 1898 and 1901.
+He isn’t mentioned in the bible and I haven’t been able to find him in the 1901 census, which suggests that he might have died some time between his baptism in 1896 and 1901.

 In the 1901 census the family were living in St Helens: